Ezzud/minecraftlauncher-template/README.md

 - Open the `src/fr.ezzud.defaultlauncher/functions.java` file
 - Edit your website url, appdata name, launcher name etc...
 - Edit messages as you want
+- Select between "microsoft" and "mojang" authentication (Microsoft is highly recommended)
 - Replace *S-UPDATE URL* by your website url where the s-update server will be hosted <br>
 💡 You can store s-update server in a folder on your website, so add the folder in your URL
 - Change textures in `fr.ezzud.defaultlauncher.resources` if you have textures...